International trade and investment law

 Investor-state dispute settlement

-The Office of International Law has responsibility for managing investor-state dispute settlement (ISDS).
+The Office of International Law is responsible for managing investor-state dispute settlement (ISDS) cases.

-For further information on Australia’s position on ISDS provisions see the Department of Foreign Affairs and Trade website.
+For further information on Australia’s position on ISDS provisions, visit the Department of Foreign Affairs and Trade website.